koide3/iridescence/docs/drawables.md

 ## 2D drawings

-**guik::HoveredDrawings** projects 3D object positions on the screen and draws 2D primitives.
+**guik::HoveredDrawings** projects 3D object positions on the screen and draws 2D primitives on the projected positions.

 ```cpp
 #include <guik/hovered_drawings.hpp>